fredm23579/marketing-website-module1/README.md

 * Keyboard navigation support.
 * Higher-contrast color scheme for better readability.

+## Links

+* The URL of the deployed application: [https://fredm23579.github.io/marketing-website-module1/Develop/index.html](https://fredm23579.github.io/marketing-website-module1/Develop/index.html)

+* The URL of the GitHub repository, with a unique name and a README : https://github.com/fredm23579/marketing-website-module1

 ## Contact Info
 For questions or comments, please contact us at motta@g.ucla.edu.

-## Review

-You are required to submit the following for review:

-* The URL of the deployed application: [https://fredm23579.github.io/marketing-website-module1/Develop/index.html](https://fredm23579.github.io/marketing-website-module1/Develop/index.html)

-* The URL of the GitHub repository, with a unique name and a README : https://github.com/fredm23579/marketing-website-module1

 ---